musesum/Tr3/README.md

 ```
 When activating `example.*!`  the Tr3 nodes named `metal`, `gl`, `js`, and `whatever` are activated.
 Any closure, attached to those nodes, can get the contents between the brakets `{{ ... }}`
-The contents are whatever you want, they are interpreted at run time.
+The contents are whatever you want, they are interpreted by the closure at run time.

 ## Tests
 Basic example of syntax may be found in the test cases here: